What Causes a Yeast Infection in Women?

 - Hormonal imbalance during pregnancy or period can also trigger a yeast infection.
 Eat one cup of yogurt every morning or take probiotic supplements every day.
 These will definitely make a difference as they help maintain healthy levels of friendly bacteria, which help protect you from Candida overgrowth.
 Another great way to avoid a yeast infection during or after your period is to use probiotic tampons, they provide probiotics straight to your vagina making sure they can easily colonize it and eradicate harmful microorganisms, such as Candida or bacteria that cause bacterial vaginosis.

 - Always try to avoid steroid medications.
 There have been many studies that indicate they actually cause yeast infections.
 If you must take steroids, at least have your Dr. prescribe an oral antifungal medication, such as Fluconazole, as a preventative measure.
 You can also strengthen your immunity by using natural antifungal supplements, such as Aloe vera, cranberries or propolis.

-- Another risk factor when it comes to vaginal yeast infections are harsh chemicals found in swimming pools.
+- Another risk factor when it comes to vaginal yeast infections is harsh chemicals found in swimming pools.
 They are designed to kill harmful bacteria and maintain proper pH levels, but at the same time they can kill the friendly bacteria in your vagina and upset its pH making it more prone to infection.
 Whenever you can, choose a UV or ozone sanitized swimming pool, they don’t use as many chemicals as normal pools.
-Also make sure you don’t walk around in a wet swimsuit as this can provide a prefect humid and warm environment for yeast to breed.
+Also, make sure you don’t walk around in a wet swimsuit as this can provide a perfect humid and warm environment for yeast to breed.

 - Studies show that vaginal douches can upset your vaginal flora and cause yeast infections and bacterial vaginosis.